 About an hour and a half west of Las Vegas, close to the California state line, lies a real desert oasis, brimming with life.
-The 50 seeps and springs around Ash Meadows National Wildlife Refuge pump 10,000 gallons of crystal clear water per minute into the desert.
-It’s the springs that feed the 23,000 acres of desert that bring an abundance of wildlife to the park.
+The fifty seeps and springs around Ash Meadows National Wildlife Refuge pump 10,000 gallons of crystal-clear water per minute.
+These springs feed 23,000 acres of desert and bring a surprising abundance of unique wildlife to the park.

 In addition to the wildlife, it’s a very rare and beautiful place to visit, especially if you are looking for a worthwhile day trip from Las Vegas.

 Ash Meadows is just over 1.5 hours west of the Las Vegas Strip.

 - Follow US-95 N towards Reno for 87 miles.

 - Turn left on NV-373 S towards Death Valley.

 - In 15 miles, turn on Spring Meadows Road, which leads to the park and Visitor Center.

 It’s worth noting, all roads in Ash Meadows are dirt roads.
 Most are fine for standard vehicles, but there are some areas you may find inaccessible, especially in rainy season.

 Also make sure you have plenty of gas.
 Once you exit the NV-373 highway, you may find it challenging to find a gas station.